Handsome Ned: Death and legacy

 Masyk died of a heroin overdose on January 10, 1987.
 Murray McLauchlan, who had been preparing to produce Masyk's debut album, intended to host a special tribute episode of the Honky Tonk Hardwood Floor Show a few days after his death.
 The tribute was hosted by Erella Vent, Jack the Bear and Dave Richards because McLauchlan was unable to attend.
 Following his funeral, hundreds of fans lined Queen Street for a funeral procession.

 "Put the Blame on Me", his best-known song, was featured on the soundtrack to Bruce McDonald's film Roadkill in 1989.
 In the same year, Jim Masyk compiled and remastered archival recordings of Ned's songs for the album The Ballad of Handsome Ned, resulting in Ned's posthumous Juno nomination.
 Jim Masyk later compiled another two-CD set of additional archival recordings, which was released in 2000, as The Name Is Ned.

 Filmmakers Chris Terry and Ross Edmunds released the documentary film You Left Me Blue: The Handsome Ned Story in 2010.
+The film premiered at NXNE in 2010, but saw no further distribution at that time.

+He was the subject of a chapter in Ray Robertson's 2025 non-fiction book Dust: More Lives of the Poets.
+In the same year, Dale Heslip's documentary film Blue Rodeo: Lost Together briefly touched on Ned's role in the band's early days.
+These both led to a resurgence of interest in his story, resulting in You Left Me Blue receiving limited commercial release in January 2026.